 Note: each of the cells in the above matrix are mutually exclusive.

-Row 33.A: Aggregate total of full surrender value / cancellation refunds (Sum of 33.A.1, 33.A.2, and 33.A.3) (on pro rata basis if policy is cancelled)
+Row 33.A: Aggregate total of full surrender value / cancellation refunds (on pro rata basis if policy is cancelled)

 Row 33.A.S: of which are classified as separate account or unit-linked liabilities (Subset of 33.A.).